White Teeth: Plot

-However, both Alsana and Clara become suspicious of their children constantly spending time at the Chalfens, and Joyce and Marcus's arrogance antagonize both Clara and the Iqbal family.
-The Chalfens' actions also comes at the expense of their own son, Joshua, whose difficulties are ignored by his parents.
+However, both Alsana and Clara become suspicious of their children constantly spending time at the Chalfens', and Joyce and Marcus's arrogance antagonize both Clara and the Iqbal family.
+The Chalfens' actions also come at the expense of their own son, Joshua, whose difficulties are ignored by his parents.
 Originally a well-moulded "Chalfenist", Joshua rebels against his father and his background by joining the radical animal rights group "Fighting Animal Torture and Exploitation" (FATE).
 Meanwhile, after his return from Bangladesh, Magid works as Marcus's research assistant on the FutureMouse project, while Millat becomes further involved in KEVIN.
 Irie, who has been attracted to Millat since adolescence, has a one-night-stand with him, only for him to reject her due to his KEVIN-inspired beliefs about ritual purity.
 Dejected, Irie immediately seduces Magid.
 This causes her to become pregnant, but she is left unsure of the child's paternity, as the brothers are identical twins and therefore share the same DNA.

-The strands of the narrative grow closer as Millat and KEVIN, Joshua and FATE, and Clara's mother Hortense and the Jehovah's Witnesses all plan to demonstrate their opposition to Marcus's FutureMouse—which they view as an evil interference with their own religious and ethical beliefs—at its exhibition on New Year's Eve 1992.
+The strands of the narrative grow closer as Millat and KEVIN, Joshua and FATE, and Clara's mother Hortense and the Jehovah's Witnesses all plan to demonstrate their opposition to Marcus's FutureMouse—which they view as an evil interference with their own religious and ethical beliefs—at its exhibition on New Year's Eve, 1992.
 At the Perret Institute, Hortense and the other Jehovah's Witnesses sing loudly in front of the building.
-Samad goes out to hush them, but when he arrives he cannot summon the heart to make them stop.
+Samad goes out to hush them, but when he arrives, he cannot summon the heart to make them stop.
 When he returns, he realizes that the founder of the Perret Institute and the oldest scientist on Marcus Chalfen's panel is Dr. Perret, the Nazi he captured during World War II.
 Enraged that Archie did not kill him all those years ago, Samad runs over and begins cursing Archie.
 Just then, Millat advances on the table of scientists with a gun.
 Not wanting Millat to become a murderer, Archie jumps in front of him and takes a bullet in the thigh.
 As he falls, he crushes the mouse's glass cage, and it escapes.